Dpdl-io/DpdlEngine/Install_requirements.md

 * The Dpdl java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

-* DPDLAPI_*XPath* methods are implemented only in the registered version of Dpdl

 * The 'Thread(..)'
 API function is available only in the registered version of Dpdl (use createThread(..) instead, it provides similar functionality)

 * Native 'dpdlpython' api for embedding python within Dpdl scripts is not available on Windows OS

+* Dpdl scripts included with 'include(...)' supports execution of embedded code only in the registered version of Dpdl

+**NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Windows 64-bit and Raspberry Pi.
+More builds will follow.
+Eventually it might be necessary to recompile it for some versions of the platform.
+Contact us if this is the case.